 The nervous system, comprising the brain, spinal cord, and nerves, is responsible for your senses, movement, basic bodily functions, learning, and memory.
 When this system breaks down, as it does in neurodegenerative conditions, the communication signals across brain synapses fail.
 This breakdown leads to the loss of cognitive and motor functions, profoundly impacting millions of lives.

-Spinogenix has completed early Phase 2 clinical trials exploring our investigational compounds for the treatment of Alzheimer’s disease (AD), amyotrophic lateral sclerosis (ALS), schizophrenia, glaucoma, and Fragile X syndrome (FXS).
+Spinogenix aims to develop the first-in-class therapies that go beyond managing symptoms to offer the possibility of meaningful restoration of synaptic function.
+Spinogenix has completed enrollment of the early Phase 2 clinical trials exploring its investigational compounds for the treatment of Alzheimer’s disease (AD), amyotrophic lateral sclerosis (ALS), schizophrenia, and Fragile X Syndrome (FXS), all delivered as once-daily oral tablets designed to restore synaptic function.

 Alzheimer’s Disease (AD)